dangeredwolf/ModernDeck/README.md

-# ModernDeck
+# ModernDeck 8

 [![Build Status](https://travis-ci.org/dangeredwolf/ModernDeck.svg?branch=master)](https://travis-ci.org/dangeredwolf/ModernDeck)
 [![dependencies Status](https://david-dm.org/dangeredwolf/ModernDeck/status.svg)](https://david-dm.org/dangeredwolf/ModernDeck)
 [![devDependencies Status](https://david-dm.org/dangeredwolf/ModernDeck/dev-status.svg)](https://david-dm.org/dangeredwolf/ModernDeck?type=dev)
 [![Crowdin](https://badges.crowdin.net/tweetdeck/localized.svg)](https://translate.moderndeck.org/project/tweetdeck)

-ModernDeck is an extension/app for TweetDeck that brings a vastly overhauled interface with tons of Material Design influence, as well as new customisation features.
+ModernDeck is an app/extension for TweetDeck that brings a vastly overhauled interface with tons of Material Design influence, as well as new customisation features.

 ModernDeck is designed by dangeredwolf in Columbus, OH and released under the MIT License.

-Preparation for building ModernDeck from source varies depending on whether you want to build the extension only, or the extension and app.
+Disclaimer: ModernDeck 8 is a work in progress.
+It can have broken functionality, and features might be changed at any time.
+The build instructions have been updated for ModernDeck 8, but they might not work 100% and might change before release.

-## Building the ModernDeck (Electron-based) app
+## Building ModernDeck

-ℹ *These steps are not required if you only plan on testing the browser extension and not the app, you can skip to "Building the extension for different browsers" below.*

 ### Dependencies

-To build the ModernDeck app, you need to first install Node.js (which comes with npm)
+To build ModernDeck, you need to first install Node.js (which comes with npm)

-ℹ *ModernDeck is tested against the latest LTS version of Node.js, but it will likely work fine with the Current version as well.*
+ℹ *ModernDeck is tested against the latest current version of Node.js, but it will likely work fine with the LTS version as well.*